Junkers Ju 87: Norway

 The Stukas had numerous successes against Allied naval vessels and in particular the Royal Navy which posed a formidable threat to German naval and coastal operations.
 The British heavy cruiser HMS Suffolk was attacked on 17 April.
 Her stern was virtually destroyed but she limped back to Scapa Flow with 33 dead and 38 wounded crewmen.
 The light cruiser squadron consisting of the sister ships Curacoa and Curlew were subjected to lengthy attacks which badly damaged the former for one Ju 87 lost.
 A witness later said, "they threatened to take our masthead with them in every screaming nerve-racking dive".
 The same fate nearly befell the sloop Black Swan.
 On 27 April, a bomb passed through the quarterdeck, a wardroom, a water tank and 4-inch (10.2 cm) ammunition magazine and out through the hull to explode in the fjord.
 The muffled explosion limited the damage to her hull.
 Black Swan fired 1,000 rounds, but failed to shoot down any of her attackers.
 The sloop was sunk on 30 April.
 The French large destroyer Bison was sunk along with by Sturzkampfgeschwader 1 on 3 May 1940 during the evacuation from Namsos.
 Bisons forward magazine was hit, killing 108 of the crew.
 Afridi, which had taken off some of Bisons survivors, was sunk in a later attack with the loss of 63 sailors.
 49 officers and men, 13 soldiers and 33 survivors from Bison were lost aboard Afridi.
 All ships were targeted.
 Armed trawlers were used under the German air umbrella in an attempt to make smaller targets.
-Such craft were not armoured or armed.
+Such craft were not armoured or provided with anti-aircraft weapons.
 The Ju 87s demonstrated this on 30 April when they sank the Jardine (452 tons) and Warwickshire (466 tons).
 On 15 May, the Polish troopship Chrobry (11,442 tons) was sunk.

 The Stukas also had an operational effect, even when little damage was done.
 On 1 May 1940, Vice Admiral Lionel Wells commanded a Home Fleet expedition of seven destroyers, the heavy cruiser Berwick, the aircraft carriers Glorious and Ark Royal, and the battleship Valiant.
 The carriers mounted fighter patrols over the ships evacuating troops from Andalsnes.
 The Stuka waves (accompanied by He 111s) achieved several near misses, but were unable to obtain a hit.
 Nevertheless, Wells ordered that no ship was to operate within range of the Ju 87s' Norwegian airfields.
 The Ju 87s had, in effect, driven British sea power from the Norwegian coast.
 Moreover, Victor reported to the Commander-in-Chief of the Home Fleet, Admiral Charles Forbes, that carrier operations were no longer practical under the current conditions.